Randy Cooper: Texas Hippie Coalition

 In mid-2012, Cooper tore a tendon in his right arm, which required extensive rehabilitation.
 With a pair of cysts under his arm that encircled the tendons, he could only play guitar for a few minutes at a time, which rendered him unable to tour later that year.

 Departure from Texas Hippie Coalition

 Following Cooper's departure from Texas Hippie Coalition, the veteran guitarist joined rock band Emperors and Elephants.
 Additionally, Cooper performed a select number of tour dates with southern rock band Shotgun Rebellion while assisting the ensemble with their debut studio album.
 Randy Cooper's work also includes a guest appearance on Hell Rider Recording Artist, Scattered Hamlet's debut full length, Skeleton Dixie, where he played lead guitar on "Falling Off the Wagon.".
 He's also been known to make unannounced guest appearances with the band to play that song live.

 In October 2015, it was announced that Emperors and Elephants would begin the new year by starting work on a new album with producer Scott Wilson.
 Two months later, Cooper and the band announced that they had decided to part ways.

-In 2016, Cooper performed a show with American rock band Coming Up Zero.
-In 2018, the guitarist started a new band called Victory Season.